googlemaps/google-maps-services-python/README.md

 ## API Keys

 Each Google Maps Web Service request requires an API key or client ID.
-API keys are available with a Google Account at https://developers.google.com/console.
-You only need one API key, but remember to enable all the APIs you need.

-**For guided help, follow the instructions in the [Getting Started][Getting Started] document.**
-For even more information, see the guide to [API keys][apikey].
+API keys are generated in the 'Credentials' page of the 'APIs & Services' tab of [Google Cloud console](https://console.cloud.google.com/apis/credentials).

+For even more information on getting started with Google Maps Platform and generating/restricting an API key, see [Get Started with Google Maps Platform](https://developers.google.com/maps/gmp-get-started) in our docs.

 **Important:** This key should be kept secret on your server.